Vibrations

 "The propeller of this wonderful aerial navigator," said the

-I have seen it there and I have, therefore, the authority of
+for I have seen it there and I have, therefore, the

-with it all the conditions requisite for interstellar
+navigator has associated with it all the conditions

-communication, it being positively proven that this wonderful
+positively proven that this wonderful vessel can navigate

-vessel can navigate the air under all varying atmospheric
+the air under all varying atmospheric conditions, from the

-conditions, from the calmest to the most perturbed, and is
+calmest to the most perturbed, and is capable of travelling

-capable of travelling with amazing velocity, as well as at the
+with amazing velocity, as well as at the lowest possible

-lowest possible rate of motion, and that with perfect safety
+rate of motion, and that with perfect safety to the vessel

-to the vessel and its inmates, making due allowance for
+and its inmates, making due allowance for atmospheric

 WHAT OF AERIAL NAVIGATION?